Last Updated on April 27, 2022 by Res Marty

 - Cons: Screen resolution is not good

-This little gadget is all touchscreen along with having an 8-megapixel camera that automatically lets you geotag photos.
+This handheld gps device is all touchscreen along with having an 8-megapixel camera that automatically lets you geotag photos.
 It supports both GPS and GLONASS satellites, is a WAAS-enabled receiver, and is equipped with HotFix® satellite prediction.
 Along with having a 1 GB memory, it also can add additional maps via a microSD card.
 This nifty little is perfect for everybody who doesn’t want something premium and has the most bang for their buck.

 - Weight: 5.2 ounces